 White Sox vs. Twins Highlights

-Ryan Jeffers and the Twins defeat Korey Lee and the White Sox, 6-2
+Royce Lewis and the Twins defeat Andrew Vaughn and the White Sox, 13-7

-Ryan Jeffers and the Twins defeat Korey Lee and the White Sox, 6-2
+Royce Lewis and the Twins defeat Andrew Vaughn and the White Sox, 13-7

 SummerSlam featured the return of Roman Reigns, who had been absent from WWE programming since losing to Cody Rhodes in the main event of WrestleMania 40.